andy-schulz/thekla-examples/courses/cucumber/04_Parse_Data_from_the_Step_Phrases/README.md

 step definitions go to [RegExr.com](https://regexr.com/).

 # Exercises

+Use the [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) page to solve the exercises.

 1. Extract the name Bernhard from the Given phrase with a string expression and a regular expression
     * Hint: Put the name in quotes and see what cucumber suggests.
     * Print the name to the console.
-1. Make the Name Bernhard Optional in the Given step, it should work with:
+1. Make the name 'Bernhard' optional in the Given step, it should work with:
     ````gherkin
     Given Bernhard opened a calculator
     # or